-- Assessment Tests for the grade to which they are applying. - 9.
+- 3. Each family is required to have their pastor (or similar church leader) submit a completed Pastor Recommendation Form. - 4.
+Both parents must read the Student/Parent Handbook prior to completing an application for admissions. - 5.
+The parents must be committed to cooperating with the policies of the school Board.
+This is most important in the areas of discipline and schoolwork. - 6.
+All children applying for admission to Pre-Kindergarten and Kindergarten must demonstrate academic and developmental readiness.
+A child must reach the age of four (4) years by August 1st of the year in which he enters Pre-Kindergarten at Veritas Academy.
+A child must reach the age of five (5) by August 1st of the year in which he enters Kindergarten at Veritas Academy. - 7.
+Children entering subsequent grades will be admitted to a grade based on having successfully completed the previous grade at home or at another school and having performed satisfactorily on an Admissions Assessment Tests for the grade to which they are applying. - 9.
 For applicants entering 1st grade or above: Academic portfolios, copies of standardized achievement test scores, and recent report cards for each student that is applying must be submitted with the Application for Admission.
 As part of the application process and evaluation, Veritas Academy will also examine the student's records and transcripts from previous schools attended. - 10.
 Two Letters of Recommendation must be completed by teachers and/or administrators from the most recent school attended (preferably one teacher and one administrator). - 11.
 Upon receipt of the completed Admission Application, Supplemental Questionnaire, Pastor Recommendation form, School Letters of Recommendation, other required documents, and application fee (and financial assistance application if applicable), a family interview with the Headmaster will be scheduled.
 At the interview, the family's questions about Veritas Academy will be answered and the school's expectations will be clarified.
 Each parent and student must participate in the family interview. - 12.
 New students will be assessed in Reading, Writing, Math, and Grammar to determine their academic readiness for the program at Veritas Academy.
 Assessment results and prior records will be used to determine the suitability of the Veritas Academy program for the student's needs.
-Students who perform below the standards for entrance into a particular grade level may be recommended for placement in a lower grade. - 13.
-The school will contact the parents with the decision regarding acceptance.
+Students who perform below the standards for entrance into a particular grade level may be recommended for placement in a lower grade.

+- 13. The school will contact the parents with the decision regarding acceptance.
 If accepted, the family will receive a letter of acceptance and an Enrollment Contract.
 The school will also notify parents with respect to decisions regarding any requests for financial assistance. - 14.
 The Enrollment Contract must be signed and returned to the school with the Enrollment Deposit (one-twelfth of the total tuition obligation for the family).
 All financial arrangements between the family and the school must be clearly understood before the admissions process is considered final. - 15.
 Parents are required to attend the annual parent orientation meeting held at the beginning of the new school year. - 16.
 The child should understand that his parents have delegated their authority to Veritas Academy while the child is in school.
 He is therefore subject to the instruction and discipline of the teachers and staff while in school. - 17.
 After acceptance to Veritas, parents will be required to submit emergency contact information and other pertinent documents prior to the first day of school.

-ATHLETIC PHILOSOPHY
+ATHLETICS PHILOSOPHY